taylorg8900/tavern_proj_2/doc/player/state_machine.md

 - Area2D.body_entered() - tells you if something is inside it, uses signals (which I don't know how to use yet)
 	- Will need this so player can attach to one
 - Sprite2D - need for the texture part

+I am going to handle creating the ropes in another section of this documentation,